Key takeaways

 Unlike traditional IRAs, contributions into Roth IRAs are made with after-tax dollars and withdrawals are made tax-free.

-The current annual contribution limit is $6,500, plus an additional $1,000 you’re over age 50.
+The annual contribution limit is $7,000 for tax year 2024, plus an additional $1,000 you’re over age 50.
 However, there are income eligibility restrictions for contributing to a Roth IRA.5

 You don’t have to wait until age 59 ½ to withdraw contributions (not earnings) from a Roth IRA.
 After the age of 59 ½ you can make unlimited withdrawals as long as the account has been open for at least 5 years.
 Additionally, there are no RMD requirements with a Roth IRA.